Jonathan2251/lbd/source/ctrlflow.rst

 Long branch support
 ---------------------

-As last section, cpu032II uses beq and bne to improve performance but the jump offset reduces from 24 bits to 16 bits.
-If program exists more than 16 bits, cpu032II will fail to generate code.
-Mips backend has solution and Cpu0 hire the solution from it.
+As explained in the last section, `cpu032II` uses `beq` and `bne` instructions to improve performance.
+However, this change reduces the jump offset from 24 bits to 16 bits.
+If a program contains a branch that exceeds the 16-bit offset range, `cpu032II` will fail to generate valid code.

+The MIPS backend has a solution to this limitation, and `Cpu0` adopts a similar approach.

-To support long branch the following code added in Chapter8_1.
+To support long branches, the following code was added in Chapter8_1.

 .. rubric:: lbdex/chapters/Chapter8_2/CMakeLists.txt
 .. literalinclude:: ../lbdex/Cpu0/CMakeLists.txt